Triple Crown of Thoroughbred Racing (United States): Unsuccessful bids

-Another 30 horses have won two of the three triple crown races in other combinations.
+Another 30 horses have won the Belmont after winning only one of the first two legs.

 Sponsorship and broadcasting

-The first national television broadcast of a Triple Crown race occurred with the 1948 Belmont Stakes on CBS.
-The Preakness Stakes was first broadcast on television in 1949, and the Kentucky Derby was first televised in 1952.
+The first live national television broadcast of a Triple Crown race occurred with the 1947 Belmont Stakes on CBS.
+The following year, the Preakness Stakes was broadcast live and the Kentucky Derby was filmed to be broadcast the following day.

 Originally, the three races largely organized their own nominations procedure, marketing and television broadcast rights.
 In 1985, Triple Crown Productions was created when the owner of Spend a Buck chose not to run in the other two Triple Crown races because of a financial incentive offered to any Kentucky Derby winner who could win a set of competing races in New Jersey.
 The organizers of the three races realized that they needed to work together.

 Efforts to unify the sponsorship and marketing of all three Triple Crown races began in 1987 when ABC Sports negotiated a deal with Chrysler to pay $5 million to any horse that swept all three races, and $1 million each year there was no Triple Crown sweep to the horse with the highest combined Triple Crown finish.
 This sponsorship lasted until 1993.
 The end of the $1 million participation bonus was linked to the breakdown of Prairie Bayou at the Belmont Stakes that year and the uncomfortable situation that arose when the Kentucky Derby winner, Sea Hero, was given the bonus following a seventh-place finish.

-In 1995, Visa USA took over the sponsorship with a 10-year contract, naming the series the Visa Triple Crown and offering only the $5 million bonus to a horse that could sweep the Triple Crown.
-Along with sponsorship by VISA, NBC Sports paid $51.5 million for broadcast rights to all three races, with the revenue split giving 50% of the total to Churchill Downs and 25% each to Pimlico and to the New York Racing Association (NYRA).
+In 1995, Visa took over the sponsorship with a 10-year contract, naming the series the Visa Triple Crown and offering only the $5 million bonus to a horse that could sweep the Triple Crown.
+Along with sponsorship by Visa, NBC Sports paid $51.5 million for broadcast rights to all three races, with the revenue split giving 50% of the total to Churchill Downs and 25% each to Pimlico and to the New York Racing Association (NYRA).